 The Health Foundation and Local Government Association have launched a new grant programme – Shaping Places for Healthier Lives.
 The programme aims to create the conditions for better health by funding local partnerships to take system-wide action on the wider determinants of health.
+The application process has several stages, during which applicants will receive support to develop their proposals.

 This new grant programme will support local cross-sector partnership action to create the conditions for better health at a local level.